TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution-completed.md

 ### Inconsistent behavior in runbooks

-* Follow the guidance in [Runbook Execution](https://docs.microsoft.com/azure/automation/automation-runbook-execution#runbook-behavior) to avoid issues with concurrent jobs, resources getting created multiple times, or other timing-sensitive logic in runbooks.
+* Follow the guidance in [Runbook Execution](https://docs.microsoft.com/azure/automation/automation-runbook-execution#runbook-behavior) to avoid issues with concurrent jobs, resources getting created multiple times, or other timing-sensitive logic in runbooks

 ### Switching between multiple subscriptions in a runbook

-* Follow the guidance in "Working with multiple subscriptions"(https://docs.microsoft.com/azure/automation/automation-runbook-execution#working-with-multiple-subscriptions)
+* Follow the guidance in [Working with multiple subscriptions](https://docs.microsoft.com/azure/automation/automation-runbook-execution#working-with-multiple-subscriptions)

 ### *Runbook fails with error "The subscription cannot be found"